 The foot-long is a nice grilled dog with a lot of surface area for you to slather condiments on.
 Cook Out’s barbeque is even pretty good, a nice pile of vinegary, pork topped with a mild cole slaw and a couple of shots of Texas Pete, yum!
 The chicken sandwiches are solid but not my favorite, Cook Out delivers them in plain-grilled, spicy and cajun.
 And finally their chicken strips, whoa-so-good!
 I tried these for the first time recently and was way impressed.
 You get three largish, breast meat pieces in a crunchety coating that isn’t greasy or salty, perfection.
 Add in some honey-mustard sauce and you may have THE best main item for your Cook Out platter.

-Beyond the food, the kids working the window are usually super polite and sweet, bonus!
+Beyond the food, the young people working the window at Cook Out are usually super polite, accurate and sweet, bonus!
 They do train them well from a customer service standpoint.
-The only downside to Cook Out is its popularity so there’s typically a line.
-Thankfully, Cook OUt has started opening restaurants with indoor seating, woo-hoo!
+The only downside to Cook Out is its popularity so there’s typically a line at all hours.
+Thankfully, Cook Out has started opening restaurants with indoor seating, woo-hoo!
 So yeah, if you haven’t been to Cook Out you better be a vegetarian.
 Or a food snob.
 Because what they do here is amazing for the price even if my pictures don’t show the food off, properly!
 Just drive on over, you don’t even have to get out of your car to enjoy their grilled deliciousness.
-Grab your little white styro-foam container from the drive-thru window, pop it open and it’s time for bon appetit!
+Grab your little white styrofoam container from the drive-thru window, pop it open and it’s time for bon appetit!